PowerBiDevCamp/FabricUserApiDemo/Setup.md

 ## Setting Up the FabricUserApiDemo Application
 This document is provided to assist you with getting the **FabricUserApiDemo** project up and running so you can begin your testing with the Fabric User APIs.
-To set up this project for testing, you will need a local installation of either Visual Studio 2022 or Visual Studio Code.
+You will need a Fabric environment in which you are able to create new workspaces.
+To set up this project for testing, you will also need a local installation of either Visual Studio 2022 or Visual Studio Code.

 > If you do not have Visual Studio, you can download the free version of Visual Studio 2022 Community Edition from